Joe Chemo

 Contact Us

 In addition, the Washington State Department of Health has distributed 10,000 Joe Chemo posters to public schools, the National Council on Alcohol and Drug Abuse in Colorado has given away hundreds of Joe Chemo t-shirts, and Joe Chemo has appeared on billboards in several cities.
 For information on posters, billboards, and other materials, please email or call Adbusters at 604-736-9401 (bulk discounts available).
-For T-shirt orders of 12 or more, email or call Northern Sun Merchandise at 800-258-8579 (sorry, t-shirts are not available in smaller orders).
-You are also welcome to download a free copy of the Joe Chemo Screensaver for your computer.

 Some facts about the R. J. Reynolds Joe Camel advertising campaign: